“What do you want to be when you grow up?” Super lame question. It should be, “Where do you want to be at each stage in life?”

 By 21, I obtained an associates and bachelors degree.
 At age 23, I graduated with my MBA and by 24 I found myself in a managerial position supervising 6 full-time positions and 1-2 interns.
 It worked out great to pay off school loans, make house & car payments, gain experience and fit for the “in debt up to my eyeballs” stage in life.

-By 28, I was comfortable enough in my job to where I had everything settled, in good order and deemed it a good time to start a family.
+By 28, I was making 6 figures and was comfortable enough in my job to where I had everything settled, in good order and deemed it the right time to start a family.

 Hoping your situation is going to miraculously change and you will start loving to go to work is a mistake.
 The truth was I actually hated my job.
 It was draining, but I was awesome at it.
 I knew all the ins and outs, and unfortunately people became too dependent on me.

 By 29, I hit a wall.
 I came back to work after my maternity leave only to find the replacement they had brought in to fill in my position had a personal midlife crisis, and let everything, including the team, fall a part.
 Everything I had worked so hard for in 5 years, was gone.
+Even a couple of my favorite employees left while I was on maternity leave.
 Knowing it took working my tail off in my 20s to get to where I was with the team and the business, it was impossible to go through that again.
 I put my Supervisors on notice I would be looking for another job.
 However, they wanted me to stay, and gave me a promotion that at the time, any one would be foolish to turn down.

 Throwing money at a problem isn’t a fix.
 It’s a temporary band-aid.
 It didn’t relieve the actual problems.
 “Here’s more money for you.
 Will you stay?”